rangle/ngCourse2/handout/di/what_is_di.md

 ```

-The above code is a contrived class that represents a chat app we would like to build.
+The above code is a contrived class that represents a chat widget we would like to build.
 The class
 assumes a `ChatWidget` consists of a `AuthService`, `AuthWidget` and `ChatSocket`.
 The class
 is also responsible for _making_ the `AuthService`, `AuthWidget` and `ChatSocket`.
 This is a
 bad thing.
 What if a chat app that accepts `Linkedin` account were needed?
 One naive approach might